Security recommendations in Azure Security Center

-- SEVERITY: Describes the severity of that particular recommendation:
+- STATUS BARS: Describes the severity of that particular recommendation:

-- High: A vulnerability exists with a meaningful resource (such as an application, a VM, or a network security group) and requires attention.
+- High (Red): A vulnerability exists with a meaningful resource (such as an application, a VM, or a network security group) and requires attention.

-- Medium: A vulnerability exists and non-critical or additional steps are required to eliminate it or to complete a process.
+- Medium (Orange): A vulnerability exists and non-critical or additional steps are required to eliminate it or to complete a process.

-- Low: A vulnerability exists that should be addressed but does not require immediate attention.
+- Low (Blue): A vulnerability exists that should be addressed but does not require immediate attention.
 (By default, low recommendations aren't presented, but you can filter on low recommendations if you want to see them.)

 See classic and Resource Manager deployment models for Azure resources.

 In this document, you were introduced to security recommendations in Security Center.
 To learn more about Security Center, see the following:

 - Setting security policies in Azure Security Center — Learn how to configure security policies for your Azure subscriptions and resource groups.